Raytwo/ARCropolis/README.md

 **Warning:**
-* Numshexb files larger than the original currently cause a crash.
+* Character .numshexb files larger than the original currently cause a crash.
 This is being investigated.
-* Nutexb files smaller than the original decompressed size cause a crash.
-This can't be solved for the time being.

 ### Installation